Enforcing Underage Drinking Laws Program (16.727)

 16.727

-Types of Assistance
+Type(s) of Assistance Offered

 Applicant Eligibility

 To receive a Block Grant, Governors and the Mayor of the District of Columbia designated an agency to serve as the point of contact to apply for, receive, and administer the targeted grant funds.
-The same designated agencies may apply to receive a Discretionary Grant.
+The designated State agencies may apply to receive a Discretionary Grant.
 Their applications must detail a comprehensive approach to curtailing access and consumption of alcoholic beverages by minors, including the enforcement of underage drinking laws and how that approach will be implemented by State-selected local communities.
 States are encouraged to link with ongoing public and private efforts (including those of foundations and national organizations).
-Training and technical assistance and national evaluation funds were made available through a separate application process.
+Training and technical assistance were made available through a separate application process.

 Beneficiary Eligibility

-States, territories, the District of Columbia, and Native American/Alaskan Native communities are eligible to apply for discretionary funds through a separate application process.
+States are eligible to apply for discretionary funds through a separate application process.

 Credentials/Documentation

+Preapplication coordination is required.
+Environmental impact information is not required for this program.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure

-Applicants must submit completed Standard Form 424 and other information outlined in the Application Kit to the Office of Justice Programs, Office of Juvenile Justice and Delinquency Prevention.
 Each applicant must detail a comprehensive approach to enforcing underage drinking laws and describe how the Federal funds will be used to contribute to the implementation of that comprehensive approach.
 States are encouraged to link with ongoing public and private efforts (including law enforcement agencies and those of foundations and national organizations).
-The receipt, review, and analysis of applications will follow Office of Justice Programs policies and procedures for the administration of grant applications.
+Specific application instructions for solicitations are available at the Office of Justice Programs web site (http://www.ojp.gov/funding/solicitations.htm).

 Award Procedure